Vicesima hereditatium: History

 No inheritance tax was recorded for the Roman Republic, despite abundant evidence for testamentary law.
-The vicesima hereditatum ("twentieth of inheritance") was levied by Rome's first emperor, Augustus, in the last decade of his reign.
+The vicesima hereditatium ("twentieth of inheritance", also often referred to by its full name vicesima hereditatium et legatorum, "the 5% tax on inheritances and legacies") was levied by Rome's first emperor, Augustus, in the last decade of his reign.
 The 5% tax applied only to inheritances received through a will, and close relatives were exempt from paying it, including the deceased's grandparents, parents, children, grandchildren, and siblings.
 The question of whether a spouse was exempt was complicated—from the late Republic on, husbands and wives kept their own property scrupulously separate, since a Roman woman remained part of her birth family and not under the legal control of her husband.
 Roman social values on marital devotion probably exempted a spouse.
 Estates below a certain value were also exempt from the tax, according to one source, but other evidence indicates that this was only the case in the early years of Trajan's reign.